odahu/odahu-docs/source/int_airflow.rst

 Airflow
 ######################

-Legion provides a set of custom operators that allow you to interact with a Legion cluster using `Apache Airflow <https://airflow.apache.org/>`_
+Odahu-flow provides a set of custom operators that allow you to interact with a Odahu cluster using `Apache Airflow <https://airflow.apache.org/>`_

 ***********************
 Connections
 ***********************

-The Airflow plugin should be authorized by Legion.
+The Airflow plugin should be authorized by Odahu.
 Authorization is implemented using regular `Airflow Connections <https://airflow.apache.org/concepts.html#connections>`_

-All custom legion operators accept `edi_connection_id` as a parameter that refers to `Legion Connection`
+All custom Odahu-flow operators accept `api_connection_id` as a parameter that refers to `Odahu-flow Connection`

-Legion Connection
+Odahu-flow Connection
 ================
-The Legion connection provides access to a Legion cluster for Legion custom operators.
+The Odahu connection provides access to a Odahu cluster for Odahu custom operators.

 Configuring the Connection
 --------------------------
 Host (required)
     The host to connect to.
-Usually available at: `edi.<cluster-base-url>`
+Usually available at: `odahu.<cluster-base-url>`

 Type (required)
     `HTTP`